 Welcome to the University of Oklahoma Department of Anesthesiology and Perioperative Medicine Residency Program!
 We are delighted that you have decided to learn more about our residency program and want to thank you for your interest.
 Located in Oklahoma City, the University of Oklahoma offers exceptional clinical training, plentiful research opportunities, a strong mentorship program, and the flexibility for a well-rounded lifestyle during residency.
 I hope you find this page informative and that it provides answers to any questions that you may have.

 Both American Board of Anesthesiology (ABA) and Accreditation Council for Graduate Medical Education (ACGME) approved, the University of Oklahoma offers twelve categorical positions each academic year.
 The foundation of our program is our comprehensive and diverse clinical training at several clinical sites.
-Over the four years, residents will learn and perform anesthesia at five different locations: OU Medical Center (OUMC), the Children’s Hospital at OU Medical Center, the Surgery Center at OU Medical Center, the VA Hospital, and Integris Baptist Medical Center.
+Over the four years, residents will learn and perform anesthesia at five different locations: University of Oklahoma Medical Center, Oklahoma Children's Hospital, University of Oklahoma Medical Center Ambulatory Surgery Center, the VA Hospital, and Integris Baptist Medical Center.

 Clinical rotations at the end of CA-1 year and throughout CA-2 year are designed to provide extensive exposure to areas of anesthesia.
 This includes multiple months in pediatric anesthesia, neuro-anesthesia, cardiac anesthesia, obstetric anesthesia, acute and chronic pain, critical care, and perioperative management.
 Most of our residents fulfill their ACGME minimum number requirements by the end of their CA-2 year.
 Finally, the CA-3 year of residency training is dedicated to rounding out the residents clinical training and taking on a more supervisory role in preparation for work as an independently functioning attending anesthesiologist.
 The rotations during this year of training include many of the subspecialties as well as elective time to dedicate to individual interests.